 After over a decade of making cocktails, you learn that the beauty of simplicity is hard to beat.
 This is why I love making liquor infusions.
 They are such an easy way to level up your at-home cocktail game and you can make simple and delicious cocktails in a matter of minutes once you have your finished infusions.
-This cranberry infused gin recipe is the perfect way to add cranberry flavor into all of your gin-based cocktails this holiday season.

-💕 why you'll love this cranberry infused gin recipe
+why this cranberry gin recipe works:

 🍓 bursting with berry flavor.
 This cranberry gin recipe is full of cranberry flavor, making it perfect for fall and winter when the berries are at the peak of freshness.